-- play and creativity
+- Arts and Health

 The Future Heritage theme recognises heritage as a rapidly evolving field of contemporary cultural practices.
 It has a focus on research that maps and describes changing forms of practice and participation, and on practical collaborations with cultural institutions and communities that conserve and enliven tangible and intangible heritage, build new forms of heritage and create new knowledge.

 View our current and past funded research projects.